 How can I add value to my home?

 Even the most talented estate agent can’t predict the value of your home in 5 or 10 years’ time.
-Without adding to the size of the plot, or adding an extension creating a 4 bed house from a 2 bed, the ways to add substantially to the value of your home are a lot more limited than we sometimes imagine.
+Without adding to the size of the plot, or adding an extension to create a 4-bed house from a 2 bed, the ways to add substantially to the value of your home are a lot more limited than we sometimes imagine.

 There are certain elements to your home that we do know can certainly add value or at least ensure a quick sale.